 Teriyaki typically contains soy sauce, mirin (a rice wine) and sugar, but a brief search reveals many variations on the theme.

 As you can probably tell, a traditionally prepared teriyaki sauce can wreak havoc on your immune system.
-Thankfully, it’s easy to enjoy teriyaki without all the inflammation by swapping sugars for applesauce and using coconut aminos instead of soy sauce.
+Thankfully, it’s easy to enjoy teriyaki without all the inflammation by trading sugars for applesauce, eliminating the spices, and using coconut aminos instead of soy sauce.

 - 2 Tablespoons of coconut aminos (30 ml)

 - 2 cloves of garlic (6 g), peeled and crushed

 - 2 teaspoons of fresh ginger (3 g), minced

 - 2 beef sirloin steaks (400 g), fat trimmed and sliced

 - 1.5 Tablespoons of olive oil (23 ml)

 - 1 small sweet potato (130 g), peeled and cut into chunks